 - participate in the Macy’s Thanksgiving Day parade or just watch it in person?

-- wake up early to cook the turkey and feed your whole family, or be responsible for clean up?
+- wake up early to cook the entire turkey and feed your whole family, or be responsible for clean up?

 - take a Thanksgiving flight with your family or go on a road trip together?